Excitation-pulse intensity mediated control of coherent nonlinear optical response of a V-type system: 2D Simulation: Perturbative vs. non-perturbative regime

-We plot the maximum amplitudes of each peak against $\Theta_{1}$ in Fig. \ref{fig:Pulse_Area_effect}.
-The shaded region in the plot highlights the transition from a perturbative to saturation behavior, which was previously observed through both simulation and experiment \cite{Tripathi2025}.
-At even higher pulse areas, the system exhibits nonmonotonic behavior beyond saturation.
+We plot the maximum amplitudes of each peak as a function of $\Theta_{1}$ in Fig. \ref{fig:Pulse_Area_effect}.
+The shaded region in the plot highlights the transition from a perturbative to saturation behavior, which was previously observed in both simulation and experiment \cite{Tripathi2025}.
+At higher pulse areas, the system exhibits nonmonotonic behavior.
 The origin of this behavior can be understood by examining the single-pulse excitation results shown in Fig. \ref{fig:Norm_pop}(d).
 DSFDs clearly indicate that peaks $P_1$ and $P_2$ originate from pathways involving the coherence $\rho_{01}$ formed after the first pulse, whereas $P_3$ and $P_4$ are associated with $\rho_{02}$.
-Accordingly, the amplitudes of these peaks in the 2D spectra at higher values of $\Theta_1$ reflect the magnitude of their respective coherences after excitation by the first pulse.
+Accordingly, the amplitudes of the peaks in the 2D spectra reflect the magnitude of their respective coherences after excitation by the first pulse.
 Our simulation results confirm this correspondence: the amplitudes of peaks $P_1$ and $P_2$ closely follow the pattern of $\abs{\rho_{01}}$, while $P_3$ and $P_4$ follow the pattern of $\abs{\rho_{02}}$ observed in the single pulse excitation case.
-For instance, at a pulse area around $0.45\pi$, the amplitude of $P_{1}$ surpasses that of peak $P_{4}$, matching the crossing point of $\left|\rho_{01}\right|$ and $\left|\rho_{02}\right|$ in \ref{fig:Norm_pop}(d).
-A reversal of this relationship is observed at approximately $1.45\pi$.
-Moreover, all peak amplitudes approach zero as $\Theta_1$ reaches $\sim2.3\pi$, consistent with the expectations from single pulse excitations depicted in Fig. \ref{fig:Norm_pop}(d).
-This correspondence between the single-pulse and 2DCS calculations also highlights the usefulness of the qualitative interpretation of 2D spectra based on the DSFDs even in the nonperturbative regime.
+Although the DSFDs are only applicable in the perturbative regime, the correspondence between the single-pulse and 2DCS calculations highlights the usefulness of the qualitative interpretation of 2D spectra based on the DSFDs even in the nonperturbative regime.